Birdchain/whitepaper-business/README.md

 User can preview ads, for every preview user get a reward on his BIRD balance.
 User can respond to the ads, response will be available to ads provider.
 User can share ads within his social accounts - Facebook, Twitter, etc. For every ads sharing user should get a reward.
 User can withdraw received tokens or change them into Ethereum token in a wallet section of the application.

 Settings section should provide user with all required inputs to change feed preferences, to filter incoming push notifications, to view a help information, terms of services and privacy policy of the application, to change user profile information, link social networking accounts.
-In future releases it should be possible to create several accounts and link them under the on super user.
+In future releases it should be possible to create several accounts and link them under the super user.

 2-factors authentication nowadays is a must and should be provided to the user later.
 When available, all user information should be changed using it.
 For example to use a combination of pin code and a code sent to another user’s device.